The 4 no-brainer customer messages that every company should be sending out

 Particularly for high ticket products and services, this is your chance to nip any ‘buyers’ remorse’ in the bud.
 Remind them of why they bought your product/ service, what problems their purchase is going to solve for them and, if appropriate, why this is a great value solution.
 What are the FAQ’s people ask when they first use your service or buy your product?
 Covering these off before they have a chance to become a problem will show that you’re proactively trying to help them and it can ease the impact on your customer services team if you have one (or your inbox if you don’t!)

 Any tips that will improve your customer’s experience of your product/ service should go into your welcome message.
 Making sure they have all the info they need to get the best out of your service or product will mean that they enjoy it all the more!

 I used to work for an internet provider, back in the days of dial-up.
-(Young-uns, you might have to google that).
 For the customer to set up all the equipment and their new online account on their own was problematic.
 The process was costing the company a huge amount of money in lost customers and lengthy inbound calls to tech support.
 Our solution was to put together a comprehensive set of ‘welcome’ communications.
 All new customers received four emails, a pack of information through the post and a phone call.
 These communications were all thoroughly researched and tested before rolling out.
 As a result we were able to resolve 72% of new joiner problems, significantly reducing the amount of cancellations among new customers.

 Of course, welcoming a new customer could be as easy as one single email.
 If I had just started with a new graphic designer I would be very pleased to receive an email saying something along the lines of ‘Thanks so much for choosing us.
 Here are some tips to get the most out of our service…’ with advice on what would be the best graphics format to send them, what their lead times are and who to contact if I have any questions.